 Other medically related Christmas themed blogs:

-To read ‘How the Grinch stole General Practice’s Christmas’, click here
+To read ‘How the Grinch and Covid stole General Practices Christmas’, click here